 - NO KEYWORDS IN META DESCRIPTION.
 Your meta description should at least contain your focus keyword, pushing Google to highlight your description in the search results and making your link even more inviting to the searcher.

 - NO H1 TAGS.
 Considered the most important heading in HTML, the HI tag is typically the title of your post and the largest text that stands out on your page.
-It is one of the major ranking factors for search engines.
+It is one of the major ranking factors for search engine marketing.

 - MORE THAN 10 H1 TAGS.
 We strongly recommend including only one H1 tag in your post.
-While search engines can crawl multiple H1s, having only one will alert Google that you’re focusing your SEO efforts on one keyword phrase or sentence, making that keyword more powerful.
+While search engines can crawl multiple H1s, having only one will alert Google that you’re focusing your search engine marketing efforts on one keyword phrase or sentence, making that keyword more powerful.

 - NO KEYWORDS IN H1 TAGS.
 Include your primary keyword in your H1 tag, so that you can target the exact topic for which you wish to rank.